varnish/zipnish/docs/index.rst

 Microservice monitoring tool based on Varnish Cache.
 Currently it only supports Varnish 4.
 Zipnish piggybacks the VarnishLog and stores a bunch of data in a similar way as Zipkin does.

-There is a logreader component responsible for fetching data from VSl and having it stored into a MySql database, furthermore there is an available UI that will display in a hierachical manner all requests going through varnish to your services.
+There is a logreader component responsible for fetching data from VSL and having it stored into a MySql database, furthermore there is an available UI that will display in a hierachical manner all requests going through varnish to your services.
 Both of these components share the same MySql instance.